univention/ucsschool-id-connector/docs/development.rst

 * specify hook specifications: callables with the signature you want to have, decorated with a ``hook_spec`` marker.
-* write actual hook implementations, a.k.a 'plugins' that are later on called: callables with the same name and signature as in the specification, but this time decorated with a ``hook_impl`` marker
+* write actual hook implementations, a.k.a. 'plugins' that are later on called: callables with the same name and signature as in the specification, but this time decorated with a ``hook_impl`` marker

 The ``hook_spec`` and ``hook_impl`` marker are already defined by the |IDC| system, you just need to use them.
-The same way calling your custom plugin is also catered for, as well as finding your plugins.
+The same way, calling your custom plugin is also catered for, as well as finding your plugins.

 The key file for |IDC| in this context is ``src/ucsschool_id_connector/plugins.py``.
-In there you you find the ``hook_spec`` and ``hook_impl`` markers.
+In there you find the ``hook_spec`` and ``hook_impl`` markers.

 In this file you also find the plugin *specifications* (function signatures) - they are decorated with ``@hook_spec``.